Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 ####  Common properties
 The common properties are applied to all entities in the knowledge base regardless of their class.

-* **Type** - the type of the instance.
-To generate this type, we have taken into account the types of the external sources and our mapping.
+* **Type** - the type of the instance generated considering the types of the external sources and our mapping.
 The selection of the preferred type is an automated process and can be easily adjusted by changing the mapping.
 * **Preferred label** - the preferred label of an instance.
-This is the label displayed for a given concept in the topic page  in the UI.
+This is the label of a given concept displayed in the Topic page.
 * **Alternative labels** - a collection of common names under which the entity appears in various sources.
-For example, for *United States Department of Justice* we have the alternative labels: *US Justice Department*, *US DOJ*, etc.
+For example,  *United States Department of Justice* has the alternative labels: *US Justice Department*, *US DOJ*, etc.
-* **Short description** - a brief description of the main characteristics of the entity (e.g. *an Italian painter*).
+* **Short description** - a brief description of the main characteristics of an entity (e.g. *an Italian painter*).
-* **Full Description** - a full description of the entity retrieved from the DBpedia abstract.
+* **Full Description** - a full description of an entity retrieved from the DBpedia abstract.
-* **Image URI** - the URI of image depicting the concept (if any).
+* **Image URI** - the URI of an image depicting the concept (if any).
-* **Image thumbnail URI** - the URI of the thumbnail of the image depicting the concept.
+* **Image thumbnail URI** - the URI of the image thumbnail depicting the concept.
-* **Exact matches** - a list of the URIs from the original sources (DBpedia,Wikidata,Geonames) that can be provided to the end user, if requested.
+* **Exact matches** - a list of URIs from the original sources (DBpedia, Wikidata, Geonames) that can be provided to the end user, if requested.

 #### Additional properties
-There are also a number of additional properties depending of the type of the concept.
+There are also a number of additional properties depending on the type of the concept.
 For example, if the instance type is Person, it may contain information about date of birth, birth place, gender, etc.

 * http://ontology.ontotext.com/taxonomy/gender	1253202
 * http://ontology.ontotext.com/taxonomy/occupation	1174076